 Our time was cut short because of an alert on our phones that read, “Ballistic Missile Threat Inbound to Hawaii.
 Seek immediate shelter.
 This is not a drill.”
 We hid out under a concrete covered walkway with a few other confused beach-goers.
 After thirty minutes of frantic online searching with no results, we all received another alert soon after reading, “There is no missile threat or danger to the State of Hawaii.
 Repeat.
 False Alarm.”
 By then we were a little shook and hungry so we just packed our boards up and celebrated not getting blown up over coffee and crepes at Belle Surf Cafe.

-The best places to paddle board in Kauai
+The best places to stand up paddle board in Kauai

 Hanalei Bay has almost two miles of beach with an epic mountain backdrop.
 The large grassy area between the parking lot and beach was filled with people carrying surfboards and families gathered for a barbeque dinner.
 Right before sunset, we entered the bay near the pier where the water was calm.
 Paddling around the bay we couldn’t stop admiring how beautiful the area was.
 Waterfalls spilled between the deep ridges of massive lush green mountains.
 Just outside of the reef’s protection were surfers riding large waves.
 It was such an idyllic spot we stayed out on the water until after sunset when the darkness forced us to leave.